manavpatel11/project/README.md

 # project

-The project is made to calculate simple interest using principal amount, rate and no. of years.
+This project is made to calculate simple interest using principal amount, rate and no. of years.